 How to Make Devils Food Cake

-In a large bowl, mix the flour, cocoa powder, both sugars, baking powder, and baking soda together and set aside.
+In a large bowl, mix the flour, sugar, brown sugar, salt, baking powder, and baking soda together.

 Add the melted butter, oil, and vanilla extract, eggs, and coffee.